 Located on Tapanappa Road, Stringybark Campground is the furthest from the coast, but you won’t miss out on great scenery.
 The campground is set in an old forest of stringybarks, ferns and Xanthorea; it’s stunning!
 The grounds have plenty of shade and protection from wind.
 The forest is teeming with wildlife.
 You could see kangaroos, wallabies, echidnas and all sorts of birds.

 There are 16 campsites at the Stringybark Campground.
-At a bit under $30 per night it is the dearest of the campgrounds but for the extra money you get flushing toilets and hot – yes hot – showers.
+It is the dearest of the campgrounds but for the extra money you get flushing toilets and hot – yes hot – showers.
 This is also one of two campgrounds that has multiple sites suitable for caravans.
 There is a picnic shelter available too.

 Stringybark Campground Walks